Cognitive Behavioral Therapy (CBT) in Atlanta & Alpharetta

 CBT is structured and skill-based, focused on changing patterns.
 Traditional talk therapy may be more exploratory and open-ended.

-Do you offer CBT for teens or children?
+Do you offer CBT for children or teens?

 Yes.
-We offer developmentally tailored CBT services for children, teens, and young adults as part of our individual therapy offerings.
+We offer developmentally tailored CBT for children, teens, and young adults in Alpharetta & Atlanta.
+You can visit our individual therapy offerings to learn more.